brandonfcohen1/garden_app/README.md

 The code for the app which manages the garden can be found <a href="https://github.com/brandonfcohen1/garden_app" target="_blank">here</a> on GitHub.

+The dashboard for the web app can be found <a href="http://cohengarden.herokuapp.com/">here</a>.

 The main script which I keep constantly running is called program.py.